DataTravelGuide/dtg-blog/cbd/cbd_cache.md

 of the `pmem` device, the data on the backend disk remains usable, though crash consistency is maintained while losing the data in the cache.
 This feature is particularly useful in cloud storage for disaster recovery scenarios.

-It is important to note that this approach may lead to cache space efficiency issues if there are many overwrite operations.
+It is important to note that this approach may lead to cache space utilization issues if there are many overwrite operations.
 However, modern file systems, such as Btrfs and F2FS, take wear leveling of the disk into account, so they tend to avoid writing repeatedly to the same area.
 This means that there will not be a large number of overwrite writes for the disk.
 Additionally, modern databases, especially those using LSM engines, rarely perform overwrite operations.